How to Manage ServBay Databases with TablePlus

-ServBay is a local web development environment designed specifically for macOS.
-It integrates multiple programming languages, web servers, and database systems, providing developers with a comprehensive development platform.
-To efficiently manage the integrated databases in ServBay, such as MySQL/MariaDB, PostgreSQL, SQLite, Redis, MongoDB, and more, using a powerful third-party database management tool is highly recommended.
-TablePlus is a modern and intuitive client that supports multiple databases and is an ideal companion for ServBay.
+ServBay is a local web development environment for macOS and Windows, integrating various programming languages, web servers, and database systems to provide developers with a one-stop development platform.
+To efficiently manage the databases bundled with ServBay—such as MySQL/MariaDB, PostgreSQL, SQLite, Redis, and MongoDB—a robust third-party database management tool is highly recommended.
+TablePlus is a modern, intuitive database client that supports multiple database types, making it an excellent companion for ServBay.

-This guide will walk you through how to connect to and manage various databases provided by ServBay using TablePlus on macOS.
+This guide provides detailed steps on using TablePlus to connect to and manage the different databases provided by ServBay on macOS.

 What is TablePlus?

-TablePlus is a robust and user-friendly GUI tool for database management.
-It supports a broad range of database types, including but not limited to:
+TablePlus is a powerful and user-friendly GUI tool for database management.
+It supports a wide range of databases, including but not limited to:

-TablePlus offers a suite of features aimed at simplifying database development, management, and maintenance:
+TablePlus offers a suite of features designed to simplify database development, administration, and maintenance:

-- Powerful Query Editor: Supports syntax highlighting, auto-completion, and multi-tab queries.
+- Powerful Query Editor: Syntax highlighting, autocomplete, and support for multiple query tabs.

-- Data Editing & Viewing: Easily browse, insert, update, and delete data.
+- Data Editing and Viewing: Browse, insert, update, and delete data with ease.

-- Structure Management: Visual management of table structures, indexes, views, and more.
+- Structure Management: Visual management for tables, indexes, views, and more.

 Connecting ServBay Databases to TablePlus

-ServBay, by default, launches and runs various database services locally.
-You can monitor installed and running database services in the Packages tab within the ServBay application.
-To connect these databases to TablePlus, you'll need the correct connection parameters, which can be found under the Databases tab in ServBay.
+ServBay launches and manages multiple database services locally by default.
+You can view the status of installed and running databases from the Packages tab in the ServBay app.
+Before connecting these databases to TablePlus, make sure to obtain the correct connection parameters, which are available under the Databases tab in ServBay.

 Connecting to MariaDB or MySQL